synapticloop/panl/README.md

     the returned active and available facets.
   - Added `panl.remove.solr.json.keys` which will removed duplicated information and un-needed information
+  - Added `panl.lpse.facetorder` to the Panl response object

 - **Bug Fixes**